 A simple shorthand to remember is that an organization should be leveraging electronic signatures built with digital signature technology.

 - Process Efficiency: Create end-to-end digital processes with electronic signatures and leverage reusable templates and other automation features to create further efficiencies in your signature workflows.
 Plus, a user-friendly drag and drop document builder will help you quickly assemble and streamline your document workflows.
-Whether onboarding new employees or issuing insurance policies, send and sign and complete transactions in real time.
+Whether onboarding new employees or issuing insurance policies, send and get documents signed in real time.

 - Easy to Integrate: Using our open APIs and fully supported SDKs, you can more quickly integrate OneSpan Sign into your key business applications and workflows.
 Enroll in a free developer account and begin the integration in minutes.

 There are two flexible pricing plans for the OneSpan Sign signature platform designed to align with the needs of your organization: